-This program is a development of one I had on the BBC micro years ago.
-This one uses the mouse to move the hypercube rather than keyboard keys and has on-screen instructions.
+This program is a development of one I had on the BBC micro years

+I should really write something better about it, what follows is from the BBC micro version but converted to html.
+The text and graphics were originally in Viewdata format.
 The BBC micro version was written in about 1985 in 6502 assembler.
 Much sweat and tears resulted in a speed of about five frames a second.
-The Acorn Archimedes version which introduced the mouse control was written in C in 1991.
+The Acorn Archimedes version which introduced the mouse control was written in C in 1991. |

-A screen dump from the Archimedes version
+A screen dump from the Archimedes version |

 The demon continuously stares at a 4 dimensional cube, a hypercube or tesseract, with a hypersphere at each corner.